arrexha/Football-Statistics-Dashboard/README.md

-# ⚽ Soccer Statistics Dashboard
+# ⚽ Football Statistics Dashboard

 A comprehensive, interactive web application for analyzing soccer statistics and predictions, built with Streamlit and Plotly.
 This professional analytics platform provides real-time insights into player performance, team analytics, league standings, and AI-powered match predictions.